kylejones200/psis_4700_applied_ai/webslides/weekdetail_Edge-and-Private-Models.md

 ## Edge AI

-Runs on devices or gateways near data sources.
+Runs on devices or gateways near data sources
 Examples:
-Turbine sensor anomaly detection.
+Turbine sensor anomaly detection
-Drone image classification.
+Drone image classification
-Retail camera analytics.
+Retail camera analytics
 Benefits: speed and autonomy when connectivity is limited

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.